Date 7 June 2021

 Personal data may be transferred outside the European Union or the European Economic Area in accordance with and within the limits of data protection law.

 The controller, the controller’s subcontractors or partners may use companies that are located outside the EU or the EEA to assist in the processing of personal data, or they may use workforce or other resources that are located outside the EU or the EEA for processing personal data.
 It is also possible that a co-operation partner selected by the controller to which the controller decides to transfer data is located outside the European Union or the European Economic Area, for example, in the United States.
 The legislation of non-EU/EEA countries does not necessarily provide the same level of protection for personal data as the European Union.
-However, the controller tries to ensure the protection of personal data in these cases by using the safeguards required under data protection law, such as the standard contractual clauses of the European Commission or the EU- US Privacy Shield certificate.
+However, the controller tries to ensure the protection of personal data in these cases by using the safeguards required under data protection law, such as the standard contractual clauses of the European Commission.

 10. Protection principles of the register

-Any manual materials are stored in a locked room that only authorised persons can access.
+Any manual materials are stored in a locked room that only authorized persons can access.

 The register is stored in electronic form, appropriately protected from outsiders with the help of firewalls and other technical measures.
 Only designated employees of the controller and representatives of partners have the right to process the data stored in the register.